djradon/public-notes/prdct.jekyll-rdf.md

 ---
 id: e1waym1a2b6aaf9z6te0y6j
 title: jekyll-rdf
+desc: >-
-desc: 'include RDF data in your static site or build a complete site for your RDF graph '
+  include RDF data in your static site or build a complete site for your RDF graph
-updated: 1726344324332
+updated: 1727123814002
 created: 1714110792113
 ---